-Weekend homework assignment: finish reading the play and cast the play photographically.
+W 09.07: Finish reading the play and cast the play photographically.
 Two ways to do this: Hollywood casting - cast the big Hollywood blockbuster.
 Find photographs of actors we all know and cast them accordingly.
 Their photographs should look like how you imagine them in the part and why.
 Or find photographs or drawings or paintings of humans we may not know but somehow convey the psychological and physical qualities of the character.
-Each photograph must be printed out no smaller than $8-1/2'' \times 11''$ .
+Each photograph must be printed out no smaller than 8-1/2" x 11".
 Be prepared to defend your choices.